greeve/gluten-free-recipes/bin/gluten_free_missionary.md

 - 4 tablespoons of cooking oil/fat of choice (Olive oil, Butter, Coconut oil, Ghee, etc.) – Butter is my preference, but coconut also works well for this dish.
 - Salt, as desired
 - Optional: other vegetables: celery, carrots, peppers, etc..
+- 1/2-1 cup chicken broth to thin it out

 ### Instructions